Legacy SEMP

 Legacy Show Clear commands: Enabled/Disabled

-To enable or disable client access to SEMP v1 Request Over Message Bus service for the Message VPN, refer to Allowing SEMP v1 Over Message Bus Service.
+To enable or disable client access to SEMP v1 Request Over Message Bus service for the Message VPN, see Allowing SEMP v1 Over Message Bus Service.

 When SEMP v1 Request Over Message Bus service is enabled, you can further control client access to the following commands for the SEMP v1 Request Over Message Bus service: